 The ASL App – app designed by Deaf adults to teach you conversational ASL.
 I love that it also goes over the alphabet, which you’ll need to know for fingerspelling of names, proper names like brands and states, and for words that you don’t already know the sign.
 You can upgrade to include more topics like food, emotions, outdoors, etc for about ten bucks once you’ve completed the basics.

-ASL Video Dictionary and Inflection Guide (National Technical Institute for the Deaf) – I love this dictionary app!!
+ASL Video Dictionary and Inflection Guide (National Technical Institute for the Deaf) – I love, love, LOVE this dictionary app!!
 Definitely my go-to now for looking up new signs.
-You can search by the word you’re looking for or categories, such as animals, bath time, clothing, etc. You can also opt to see the word signed in an English sentence, ASL sentence, and it shows you other signs that look similar – which I have really come to appreciate!!
+You can search by the word you’re looking for or search in categories, such as animals, bath time, clothing, etc. You can also opt to see the word signed in an English sentence and an ASL sentence.
+Also, the app shows you other signs that look similar – which I have really come to appreciate!!
 So many times, I get signs confused when there is another sign that is very similar, and this helps give me a clear video on what each sign is supposed to look like so I can keep them straight!

 Sign it – great app (I believe this is also accessible online) that serves as an introductory sign language course.
 There are 10 units that teach beginning conversational ASL (vocabulary, sentences, grammar, and syntax) and Deaf culture using video skits with multiple signers.
 I find that this one takes more time to use than simply looking up a word using the ASL dictionaries, BUT here you get to see it put together as well as dissected for a better understanding of how sign language works and is used in conversation.